-The name, Independence Village, pays tribute to the beginnings of the university's history, which was founded in Independence, Texas as part of Baylor University.
+Independence Village pays tribute to the beginnings of the university's history, which was founded in Independence, Texas, as part of Baylor University.
 The complex, composed of apartment-style housing, was originally opened in 1996 and expanded in 1998, 2005, and 2010.

-- Shannon Commons building, named for John H. Shannon, honorary member of the UMHB Alumni Association and late husband of Pat Lockridge Shannon, Class of 1953.
-The building was constructed in 2005. - Clark Hall named for Dr. Horace Clark, principal of the Female Department of Baylor University and president of Baylor Female College, in 1871.
+- Shannon Commons was named for John H. Shannon, honorary member of the UMHB Alumni Association and late husband of Pat Lockridge Shannon, Class of 1953.
+The building was constructed in 2005. - Clark Hall was named for Dr. Horace Clark, principal of the Female Department of Baylor University and president of Baylor Female College in 1871.
 This building was constructed in 1996. - Ferguson Hall named for Miriam Amanda "Ma" Ferguson, a former student of the late 1800s and first woman governor of Texas.
-This building was constructed in 1996. - Garner Hall named for the late John Hood Garner and Alleen Weatherford Garner, longtime residents of Belton.
-This building was constructed in 2010. - Grover Hall named for the late O. Stanley and Blanche Grover, avid supporters and recruiters for the university.
-This building was constructed in 1996. - Hobby Hall named for Oveta Culp Hobby, a former student of the early 1920s, a businesswoman and first commanding officer of the Women's Army Corps.
-This building was constructed in 2005. - James Hall named for the James family, which has maintained close ties with the university since 1885 by serving on the board of trustees, teaching, and attending the university.
+This building was constructed in 1996. - Garner Hall is a housing complex which offers 72 apartments for 141 men and women.
+The complex is named for John Hood Garner and Alleen Weatherford Garner, whose charitable trust made a key gift toward construction of the facility in 2010. - Grover Hall was named for the late O. Stanley and Blanche Grover, avid supporters and recruiters for the university.
+This building was constructed in 1998. - Hobby Hall was named for Oveta Culp Hobby, a former student of the early 1920s, who was a businesswoman and first commanding officer of the Women's Army Corps.
+This building was constructed in 2005. - James Hall was named for the James family, which has maintained close ties with the university since 1885 by serving on the board of trustees, teaching, and attending the university.
 Eleanor James, Class of 1933, was the author of "Forth from Her Portals," a history of the first 100 years of the university in Belton.
+This building was constructed in 1998. - Provence Hall was named for Sally A. Provence, a graduate of 1937 and former professor of pediatrics at Yale University.
+This building was constructed in 1998. - Taylor Hall was named for Mattie E. Taylor, a graduate of 1910 and former member of the board of trustees.
+This building was constructed in 1998. - Tryon Hall was named for William M. Tryon, one of the original founders of the university in 1845.
 This building was constructed in 1998.

-- Provence Hall named for Sally A. Provence, a graduate of 1937 and former professor of pediatrics at Yale University.
-This building was constructed in 1998. - Taylor Hall named for Mattie E. Taylor, a graduate of 1910 and former member of the board of trustees.
-This building was constructed in 1998. - Tryon Hall named for William M. Tryon, one of the original founders of the university in 1845.
-This building was constructed in 1998. - Tyson Hall named for Dr. Arthur K. Tyson, president of Mary Hardin-Baylor College from 1954 to 1966.
-This building was constructed in 2005. - Wilson Hall named for William A. Wilson, president of Baylor Female College from 1896 to 1911.
+- Tyson Hall was named for Dr. Arthur K. Tyson, president of Mary Hardin-Baylor College from 1954 to 1966.
+This building was constructed in 2005. - Wilson Hall was named for William A. Wilson, president of Baylor Female College from 1896 to 1911.
 This building was constructed in 2005.